JustinGOSSES/sideproject_planning/README.md

 - awesome-open-geoscience: https://github.com/JustinGOSSES/awesome-open-geoscience
   - Manage approvals of contributions
 - welly:
-  - contribute pull requests that make it easier to exchange json between Welly and wellio
+  - Still need to get to contributing pull requests that make it easier to exchange json between Welly and wellio!
 - pyrolite: Python for geochemistry
   - contribute a few issue fixes when have time
 - Awesome-Earth-Artificial-Intelligence:  https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence
-  - Contribute linkages between it and Open-Awesome-Geoscience
+  - Add a few things from code.nasa.gov potentially?

 ### Active Side Projects outside geoscience
 #### Older Side Projects